 The tendon of the muscle descends down the leg, and runs posterior to the lateral malleolus along with the tendon of the peroneus (fibularis) brevis.
 These two muscles run within a tunnel in a common synovial sheath covered by the superior fibular retinaculum, and the tendon of fibularis longus is thickened as is passes through.

 The tendon of the muscle crosses the lateral side of the cuboid, and then proceeds to run against its inferior surface.
 It is thickened as it turns laterally against the surface of the cuboid, and is often the site for a sesamoid bone.
 This groove is converted into a tunnel by the long plantar ligament.

-The muscle then continues to run laterally, and inserts onto the lateral surface of the medial cuneiform as well as lateral surface of the first metatarsal.
+The muscle then continues to run from the lateral side of the cuboid more medially, and inserts onto the lateral surface of the medial cuneiform as well as lateral surface of the first metatarsal.
 It rarely sends slips to the second metatarsal.
 Its route along the lateral part of the foot and insertion onto the lateral surfaces of the medial cuneiform and first metatarsal, indicate its functional role in maintaining the transverse arch.
-Fibularis tertius is an occasional accessory muscle that lies in the anterior compartment of the leg, and causes dorsiflexion.

 The muscle gets its blood supply from the fibular artery, which is a branch of the posterior tibial artery.
 The artery in fact runs within the posterior compartment of the leg, but sends perforating arteries through to the lateral compartment.